fabianperdomolaguna/Imgui_Template_Cmake_CppModules/README.md

 ## Logging

-This project uses spdlog for application logging, including a console sink and additional ImGui sink that forwards log messages to an in-app logging console.
-The sinks is implemented in `src/gui_core/logging/logger.cpp` and is registered `Logger::Init()`.
+This project uses spdlog for application logging, including an ImGui sink and additional JSON file sink that forwards log messages to an in-app logging console and a JSON line file.
+The sinks is implemented using asynchronous mode in `src/gui_core/logging/logger.cpp` and is registered `Logger::Init()`.

 You can open the logging console from the application menu: `Tools -> Logging Console`.
-The console shoes runtime logs inside the GUI and following defined configuration and log lgevels.
+The console shows runtime logs inside the GUI and following defined configuration and log lgevels.
+The `logs.json` file is stored in bin folder.

 Quick usage